iantanzy/agentic-ai-workshop/website/index.markdown

  - Hands-on labs with IBM Watsonx Orchestrate
  - Demos of pro-centric agent development and agentops

-Here's the updated agenda with Lab 2b moved:

 | Time | Topic |
 |------|-------|
 | 0900 – 0915 | **Welcome and Opening**<br>Introduction and perform environment access check (for hands-on labs). |